Preparing For Your Test

 #3: Resting Metabolic Rate

-Because this test measures your resting metabolic rate, it’s easy to prepare for because you’ll just be reclining in a nice, comfy chair for 20 minutes.
+Because this test measures your metabolism at rest, it’s easy to prepare for.
+You’ll just be reclining in a nice, comfy chair for 20 minutes with a mask kind of like a C-PAP.

 WHAT TO DO & WHAT NOT TO DO